Ayodhya case: How Ram Lalla became a party in the court

 This is a very interesting aspect of the Indian law, which states that a deity of a temple is a juristic person.
 This question had cropped up when the Allahabad High Court was hearing the Ayodhya case.

-The issue regarding the rights of a deity have been addressed by the Supreme Court in the past.
+The issue regarding the rights of a deity has been addressed by the Supreme Court in the past.
 In Indian jurisprudence, a deity can be represented through the trustees, since most of the property concerning a religious place is always managed by the trust.

 Ayodhya case: What if verdict is not delivered by November 17 2019

-This indicates that the title deed is in the name of the deity and hence it can be party to a suit.
+This indicates that the title deed is in the name of the deity and hence it can be a party to a suit.

 In the Ayodhya case, Ram Lalla is being represented by a guardian since the deity is a minor.